 Japanese Baseball Cards 1965-72

-The only other known sets dating to this period were magazine inserts, regional team issues and playing cards.
+Other known sets from this period were magazine inserts, regional team issues and playing cards.
 Examples of most of these smaller sets are rare.